Weakly Supervised Disentangled Generative Causal Representation Learning: Related work

+To avoid the unidentifiability of the standard Gaussian prior caused by rotation transformations, \citet{stuhmer2020independent} proposed hierarchical non-Gaussian priors for unsupervised disentanglement, which is not rotationally invariant.
+However, there remains other kinds of mixing transformations that leave these priors invariant, leading to unidentifiability.
+Besides, their proposed priors cannot model the causal relationships.

+Recently, a concurrent work by \citet{trauble2021disentangled} conducted a large-scale empirical study to investigate the behavior of the most prominent disentanglement approaches on correlated data.
+In particular, they considered the case where the ground-truth factors exhibit pairwise correlation.
+Although pairwise correlation largely generalizes the independence assumption, it is less general than the causal correlation that we consider.
+For example, a parental node with multiple children immediately goes beyond pairwise correlation.
+Moreover, \citet{trauble2021disentangled} focused on verifying the problem that existing methods fail to learn disentangled representations for strongly correlated factors, while we identify the problem as a motivation to propose a method to resolve it and learn disentangled representations under the causal case.

-\textbf{GAN-based disentanglement methods.} Existing methods, including InfoGAN \citep{chen2016infogan} and InfoGAN-CR \citep{lin2020infogan}, differ from our proposed formulation mainly in two folds.
-First they still assume an independent prior for latent variables, so suffer from the same problem with previous VAE-based methods mentioned above.
-Besides, the idea of InfoGAN-CR is to encourage each latent code to make changes that are easy to detect, which actually applies well only when the underlying factors are independent.
-Second, InfoGAN as a bidirectional generative modeling method further requires variational approximation apart from adversarial training, which is inferior to the principled formulation in BiGAN and AGES \citep{shen2020bidirectional} that we adopt.
+\textbf{GAN-based disentanglement methods.} Existing GAN-based methods, including InfoGAN~\citep{chen2016infogan} and InfoGAN-CR~\citep{lin2020infogan}, differed from our proposed formulation mainly in two folds.
+First, they still assumed an independent prior for latent variables, so suffered from the same problem with the previous VAE-based methods mentioned above.
+Besides, the idea of InfoGAN-CR was to encourage each latent code to make changes that are easy to detect, which only applies well when the underlying factors are independent.
+Second, as a bidirectional generative modeling method, InfoGAN further required variational approximation apart from adversarial training, which is inferior to the principled formulation in BiGAN and AGES~\citep{shen2020bidirectional} that we adopt.